 Choose the Right Container

-A typical sample format for live cell imaging is a glass bottom dish which is imaged from underneath on an inverted microscope with a 60x water-immersion objective.
-If needed, the glass can be coated, with, e.g. fibronectin, to facilitate cell adhesion.
-Find out what the correct glass thickness for your microscope is and how to use the cover slip correction ring on the objective, they will make a huge difference to the image brightness and sharpness.
+A typical sample format for live-cell imaging is a glass-bottom dish, which is imaged from underneath on an inverted microscope with a 60x water-immersion objective.
+If needed, the glass can be coated (e.g.with fibronectin) to facilitate cell adhesion.
+Find out what the correct glass thickness for your microscope is and how to use the coverslip correction ring on the objective, they will make a huge difference to the image brightness and sharpness.

 My personal rule-of-thumb is to take a maximum of two hundred frames.
 Which, depending on the experiment, can be taken over 20 seconds or 20 hours or anything in between.

 Focus stability is also an important issue- happy and healthy cells are not that interesting to look at if they are blurry.
 Most of the focus drift is caused by temperature changes in the system.
-As a rough measure- one degree temperature change will result in a one micrometer focus change.
+As a rough measure- a one-degree temperature change will result in a one-micrometer focus change.
 There are three ways to handle this:

-Think what you are doing and always expose your cells to the least amount of light possible.
-I have more than once seen a well designed experiment where the total exposure time during a 200 frame time-lapse experiment is well under one minute, but the cells die half-way through because the researcher used the same single cell to set up the experiment and then looked at it by eye for a minute to see whether this really was the good cell.
+At every point, think about what you are doing and always expose your cells to the least amount of light possible.
+I have more than once seen a well-designed experiment where the total exposure time during a 200 frame time-lapse experiment is well under one minute, but the cells die half-way through because the researcher used the same single cell to set up the experiment and then looked at it by eye for a minute to see whether this really was the good cell.
 It wasn’t after that.

 Do you have any other tips for minimizing photodamage in fluorescent live-cell imaging?
 Leave us a comment below.